-Expansion of our business exposes us to new risks and uncertainties move into new industry related activities or new geographical areas, may acquire different energy related assets and as a result may face unexpected risks or alternatively, significantly increase our exposure to one or more existing risk factors, which may in turn result in our future operational and financial conditions being adversely affected.
+Expansion of our business exposes us to new risks and uncertainties

+The operations and expertise of our management is currently focused primarily on oil and gas production, exploration and development in the Western Canada Sedimentary Basin.
+In the future we may acquire or move into new industry related activities or new geographical areas, may acquire different energy related assets and as a result may face unexpected risks or alternatively, significantly increase our exposure to one or more existing risk factors, which may in turn result in our future operational and financial conditions being adversely affected.